vladanan/uxv/README.md

 **Why I'm doing this?**

 Just for programming fun and enjoyment.
 When I turned 50 it was around the same time as ~50 years since the genesis of Unix.
-I like both Unix's story and system itself so I'll try to make very small and simple new ed, sh and Unix just to see what will happen.
+I like both Unix's story and system itself so I'll try to make extremely small and simple new ed, sh and Unix just to see what will happen.
 I plan for edv not to be a full screen editor like vi nor even a single line editor as ed.
 Instead edv will be a single character editor, as strange as it sounds, but with, I hope, some special and interesting features.
 If that happens to work well then edv might evolve to single line and more.
 After edv is finished I'll try to make a shv shell and maybe even a uxv operating system.
 And who knows what else if my imagination and motivation propagates further.

 **Why Solaris Unix?**